 - If you use stereos or similar equipment, only do so between 7 a.m. and 10 p.m. and only at volumes that do not disturb others.
 Use gasoline or diesel engines or generators only during these times as well.
 Keep all noise to a minimum after 10 p.m.

-- If you bring pets, stay with them at all times and do not tie them to any trees, plants, buildings or equipment.
-Always keep them leashed and quiet, and pick up any pet waste.
+- Pets are not allowed at the Herrick Lake cabin.
+If you bring pets to one of the other youth-group campgrounds, stay with them at all times; do not tie them to any trees, plants, buildings or equipment; always keep them leashed and quiet; and pick up any waste.

-By agreeing to the rules and regulations on your permit application you agree to abide by them as well as all Forest Preserve District ordinances and administrative orders and state statutes.
-You understand, too, that the Forest Preserve District may fine you or revoke your permit without refunding your permit fee if you supply false information on your application or fail to comply with any rules, regulations, ordinances, orders or statutes.
+As a permit holder you agree to abide by these rules and regulations as well as all Forest Preserve District ordinances and administrative orders and state statutes.
+You also understand that the Forest Preserve District may fine you or revoke your permit without refunding your permit fee if you supply false information on your application or fail to comply with any rules, regulations, ordinances, orders or statutes.